optionalg/cloudfwd/README.md

 ```
 5. You can also input specific host(s), index(es), source(s), or sourcetype(s).
 6. Save your changes.
+7. Open your Splunk deployment.
+8. Switch the time range picker to All time(real-time).

 You can now search on your ingested data in your Splunk instance.